08 June 2022

 Referencing his book Mad About Shakespeare – From Classroom to Theatre to Emergency Room, Sir Jonathan told some fascinating stories of being a student at Sevenoaks in the 1970s and how the liberal and progressive education he received and some influential teachers helped him to develop the passion which led to his distinguished academic career.
 Additionally, the innovative, modern approaches the Drama department used to put on plays helped to stimulate his passion.

-Professor Sir Jonathan Bate CBE FBA FRSL is Foundation Professor of Environmental Humanities at the College of Liberal Arts, the School of Sustainability and the Global Futures Laboratory at Arizona State University.
-He is a Senior Research Fellow at Worcester College in the University of Oxford, where he holds the title of Professor of English Literature and was Provost from 2011 to 2019.
+Sir Jonathan studied at Cambridge and Harvard universities.
+He is well known as a biographer, critic, broadcaster and scholar, and a leader in green thinking as Foundation Professor of Environmental Humanities in Global Futures, the School of Sustainability and the College of Liberal Arts at Arizona State University.
+He is also a Senior Research Fellow of Worcester College Oxford, where he was Provost from 2011 to 2019.